CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.2 Webserver.md

 Web servers SHOULD be configured redundantly.
 The Internet connection of the web server and other IT systems, such as the web application server, SHOULD be designed to be redundant.

 #### APP.3.2.A16 Penetration Test and Revision [Information Security Officer (ISB), IT Leader] (CIA)
 There should be regular penetration tests.
-The tests SHOULD only be done by reliable, trustworthy and qualified employees or service providers.
+The tests SHOULD only be performed by reliable, trustworthy and qualified employees or service providers.
 In advance, all contractors for penetration testing SHOULD make detailed arrangements to conduct and evaluate the tests.
 Also the consent of all competent authorities SHOULD be obtained.
 For the test period the respective contact persons SHOULD be binding and reachable.
 After the penetration test, the results SHOULD be sufficiently protected and treated confidentially.
 The final report SHOULD be submitted to the ISB.

 #### APP.3.2.A17 Advanced authentication methods for web servers (CI)